-The USAO, Middle District of Florida has identified the following elements/activities to be supported with federal fiscal year 2021 program funding:
+The USAO, Middle District of Florida has identified the following elements/activities to be supported with federal fiscal year 2022 program funding:

-- Equipment, services, and technology for law enforcement; - Overtime for law enforcement; - Analyst/data support to assist with data collection and analysis; - · Activities for non-federal prosecutors; - Youth-serving organizations supporting prevention programming, including critical thinking classes, mentoring initiatives, and/or other programs aimed at promoting protective factors and positive youth development; - Mental health/social services assistance; - Reentry programming support; - Academic/research partner services to assist with relevant project/program assessments and evaluations; and/or - Public awareness and/or multi-media projects/campaigns.
+- Equipment, services, and technology for law enforcement; - Overtime for law enforcement; - Analyst/data support to assist with data collection and analysis; - Special Assistant U.S. Attorneys (SAUSAs) and/or other activities for non-federal prosecutors; - Youth-serving organizations supporting prevention programming, including critical thinking classes, mentoring initiatives, and/or other programs aimed at promoting protective factors and positive youth development; - Mental health/social services assistance; - Reentry programming support; - Academic/research partner services to assist with relevant project/program assessments and evaluations; and/or - Public awareness and/or multi-media projects/campaigns.